xtyangpsp/SeisGo/README.md

 5. `plotting`: This module contains major plotting functions for raw waveforms, cross-correlation results, and station maps.

+6. `monitoring`: This module contains functions for ambient noise seismic monitoring, adapted from functions by Yuan et al. (2021).

 ## Installation
 1. Create and activate the **conda** `seisgo` environment